b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 code.
 Many of them could not really relate to boring terminal applications which ask for your age, or writing data strcutres such as lists or sets.
 I'm pretty sure most of them would not have given up in case we would have started to write simple 2D games within the first two semesters.
 And from the topic we learned, they should have been able to do so.
-- At least in my point of view, one important skill I learned on this journey is to look at a product from both a technical but stil relatively neutral or unbiased user perspective.
+- At least in my point of view, one important skill I learned on this journey is to look at a product from both a technical but still relatively neutral or unbiased user perspective.
 I was in direct conversation with customers over many years, and basically acted in all roles such as Product Manager, Customer Success, Software Engineer and Tester.
 This skill is something I found very useful in my professional career.
 At least I have the feeling that I have a much better sense of good UX, product consistency and spotting bugs